MARITIME MOBILE SERVICE IDENTITY

 Craft Associated with a Parent Ship

-AIS and DSC equipment used on craft associated with a parent ship, such as a launch, uses the format 9182M3I4D5X6X7X8X9 where the digits 3, 4 and 5 represent the MID and X is any figure from 0 to 9.
-No provision currently exists for using these identities in the United States.
-For this reason, U.S. craft associated with a parent ship (i.e. daughter vessels) may use the MMSI format for ships.
-Class B AIS devices used on such vessels using the MMSI format for ships must not have the parent ship's MMSI encoded onto AIS Message 24 Part B. Instead, ship dimensions should be entered here.
+Stations used on craft associated with a parent ship, such as a launches, tenders, towed vessels, etc. may use the format 9182M3I4D5X6X7X8X9 where the digits 3, 4 and 5 represent the MID and X is any figure from 0 to 9.
+However, no provision currently exists for assigning these identities in the United States.
+Thus U.S. craft associated with a parent ship must obtain and use a ships MMSI specifically assigned by the FCC or one of their agents.
+AIS stations used on such vessels, in lieu of an official call-sign should enter “A” followed by the last 6 digits of the MMSI of the parent vessel onto their AIS Call Sign parameter.

 AIS Search and Rescue Transmitter (SART)